 In the fall of 2013, in connection with F.W.
 Cook's review of our compensation programs, the Compensation Committee engaged F.W.
 Cook to conduct a study to review and update our peer group in preparation for compensation decisions made for 2014.
+In addition, in the fall of 2014 and again in the fall of 2015, the Compensation Committee engaged F.W.
+Cook to update its prior year review of the design and competitive positioning of our compensation programs for our chief executive officer and non-employee directors in preparation for making compensation decisions for 2015 and 2016, respectively.
 Based on F.W.
 Cook's recommendations our 2014 peer group included fourteen public companies in the telecommunications industry with revenues, operating income, total assets, market capitalization and number of employees generally comparable to those of Iridium.
-This peer group is similar to the 2011 peer group developed for us by F.W.
-Cook that was used when making 2012 and 2013 executive compensation decisions.
+Our peer group remained the same for 2015 and 2016 due to the stability of the group and the fact that each peer company was still viewed as a valid comparable company.
 The selected companies were:

-2014 Peer Group Companies
+2014/2015/2016 Peer Group Companies

-Aviat Networks Globecomm Systems NeuStar

-Comtech Inmarsat ORBCOMM

-Consolidated Communications Intelsat Premier Global Services
+Aviat Networks Globecomm Systems NeuStar Comtech Inmarsat ORBCOMM Premier Global Services Consolidated Communications Intelsat j2 Global Communications Globalstar

-DigitalGlobe j2 Global Communications ViaSat

-Globalstar Loral Space & Communications